 (iii) as a result, the person has been detained in a facility or institution.

 Although this provision is ostensibly drafted in mandatory terms, the Minister has a power to revoke the cancellation of a visa.
-A person who has his or her visa cancelled on character grounds can seek to have that decision revoked pursuant to section 501CA, which provides:
+A person who has their visa cancelled on character grounds can seek to have that decision revoked pursuant to s 501CA, which provides:

-(1) This section applies if the Minister makes a decision (the original decision) under subsection 501(3A) (person serving sentence of imprisonment) to cancel a visa that has been granted to a person
+(1) This section applies if the Minister makes a decision (the original decision) under subsection 501(3A) (person serving sentence of imprisonment) to cancel a visa that has been granted to a person.

 …